charlesaloaye/charlesaloaye/README.md

+# Hi there, I'm Sedenu Aloaye Charles 👋

+🎓 **B.Sc.
+Computer Science and Education** | 🌍 **Nigeria**
+💻 **Full-Stack Software Engineer** | 🌐 Building modern web experiences

-<--###  Hi 👋, i'm a Software Engineer and tech enthusiast with a passion for building and learning.
+### A Software Engineer and tech enthusiast with a passion for building and learning.
 With a background in Computer Science, I’m currently expanding my skillset in advanced software development.
 I love contributing to open-source projects here on GitHub and exploring innovative ways to solve problems.
 If you're interested in collaborating on something exciting, let’s connect!

 Outside of work, I enjoy playing and watching football, catching up on movies, shows, and music, as well as keeping up with general news.
 I also value quality time with family and friends.
--->

-# Hi there, I'm Sedenu Aloaye Charles 👋

-🎓 **B.Sc.
-Computer Science and Education** | 🌍 **Nigeria**
-💻 **Full-Stack Software Engineer** | 🌐 Building modern web experiences

 ---